SS Orduña: Second World War

 During the 1939 "Voyage of the Damned" affair, where German Jewish refugees were refused entry into Cuba, the United States and Canada, Cuban authorities allowed only 48 passengers, all of whom held landing permits, but refused permission for the remaining 72 passengers aboard the Orduña to land in Havana.

-On 12 August 1940, she sailed from Liverpool arriving Nassau 30 August, with a privately organised party of 16 children from Belmont Preparatory school, Hassocks Sussex.
+On 12 August 1940, she sailed from Liverpool, arriving in Nassau 30 August, with a privately organised party of 16 children from Belmont Preparatory school, Hassocks Sussex.
 It was part of a wider Government children's evacuation programme Children's Overseas Reception Board during World War II, when the prospect of imminent invasion threatened Britain.

 With the need for military transport in the Second World War, in 1941 she was put into service by the British government as a troopship.
 Another task during the Second World War was that of an evacuation transport.

 In the autumn of 1945 the Orduña brought back Prisoners of War and internees from the Far East, landing at Princes Landing Stage in Liverpool on 19 October.
 A memorial to the ships involved in the repatriation was unveiled on the Liverpool waterfront on 15 October 2011.

 Post-Second World War

 In 1947 conditions for troops returning from Port Said in Egypt on the Orduña, said to include overcrowding and poor food, were raised with the Secretary of State for War.
+One of these voyages from Port Said, arriving in Liverpool on 7 July 1947, also carried many returning members of the Palestine Police.